skybert/skybert-net/src/unix/zsh.md

 category: unix
 tags: unix, bash

-I 💘 BASH, I used it every day since 1999 👨‍🎓👨‍💻.
-But ZSH looks so nice and after giving it a proper shot, using it for a day, I fell in love with it.
+I 💘 [BASH](https://www.gnu.org/software/bash/), I used it every day since 1999 👨‍🎓👨‍💻.
+But [ZSH](http://zsh.sourceforge.net/) looks so
+nice and after giving it a proper shot, using it for a day in January 2019, I fell in love with it.

 ## Tab completion with documentation